-So here’s my story.
-Back when my cake business was growing back in 2012, I was baking all the time and I was using my mixer several times a week.
-That’s when I decided I needed a newer/bigger mixer.
+So here's my story.
+Back when my cake business was new, and growing by leaps and bounds, I was baking all the time and I was using my mixer several times a week.
+That's when I decided I needed a newer/bigger mixer.

-After looking at all the models available at the time, I upgraded and got at Kitchenaid Professional 600 in March 2012.
+After looking at all the models available at the time, I upgraded and got at Kitchenaid Professional 600.
 The bowl was significantly bigger than my small 4.5 quart bowl and it was a beautiful mixer.
-I can’t remember the exact time-frame, but sadly, within months, the gears were stripped and it had quit working.
+I can't remember the exact time-frame, but sadly, within months, the gears were stripped and it had quit working.
 I had to file a warranty claim (it was under a year old).

 Kitchenaid sent me a new one without question.
 But shortly after that (maybe another few months), the same thing happened again.
 Let me say here - I was only making buttercream and cake batter in it.
 I wasn't doing anything "hard" on the gears - like cookie dough or fondant making.